 Blueberries can be planted in the ground or containers so long as they get full sun, good airflow, and maintain a soil pH of 4.5-5.5 ph.
 When growing in the ground prep a 24" diameter hole that is at least 12" deep and amend with compost, peat moss, and premium potting mix designed for acid-loving plants.
 This soil mix will ensure optimal moisture and promote soil health by attracting beneficial bugs and fungi.
-This prepped space is perfect for about 4-5 plants.
 It is important that you do not mix fertilizers in the planting hole or when backfilling your blueberries.

-When planting blueberries in pots, use a potting mix that is well-draining, high in organic matter, and try to avoid porous pots as they tend to pull water away from the plant.
+When planting blueberries in pots, use a potting mix that is well-draining, high in organic matter, and try to avoid terra cotta pots as they tend to pull water away from the plant.
 Blueberries can be planted very close together and it is highly recommended that you have at least 2 different varieties planted together to increase pollination.